Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium

-In this paper, we investigate the problem of equilibrium price formation in an incomplete securities market.
-Each financial firm (agent) tries to minimize its cost via continuous-time trading with a securities exchange while facing the systemic and idiosyncratic noises as well as the stochastic order-flows from its over-the-counter clients.
-The biggest difference from the existing works is the generality of the assumption on the market price process.
-The price process of the $n$ securities $(\vp_t)_{t\in [0,T]}$ is only required to be a square integrable and progressively measurable process with respect to the full filtration.
-This is in clear contrast to the vast majority of works, where the asset price process is supposed to have a simplistic diffusion form.
-There, the volatility is often assumed to be constant and then the analysis is essentially restricted to the risk-premium term.
-The cost function we adopt is a natural generalization of those used in optimal liquidation problems.
-The running as well as the terminal costs depend not only on the storage level but also on the equilibrium price $\vp$ which is to be determined endogenously.
+In the previous paper \cite{Fujii-Takahashi}, we have investigated the problem of equilibrium price formation in an incomplete securities market.
+Each financial firm (agent) was assumed to minimize its cost via continuous-time trading with the securities exchange while facing the systemic and idiosyncratic noises as well as the stochastic order-flows from its over-the-counter clients.
+In contrast to \cite{Gomes-Saude, Firoozi}, the analysis was carried out in the presence of common noise.
+The price process of the $n$ securities $(\vp_t)_{t\in [0,T]}$ is only required to be square integrable and progressively measurable.
+The adopted cost function is a natural generalization of those used in optimal liquidation problems.
+The running as well as the terminal costs depend not only on the position size of the securities but also on the equilibrium price $\vp$ which is to be determined endogenously.